 HOME-American Rescue Plan (HOME-ARP)

-The State of Wisconsin will utilize its HOME-ARP award to enact the following activities:
+The State of Wisconsin is utilizing its HOME-ARP award to support the following activities:

 Activity